sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 ## Initialize Project Tooling

-I think any project requiring non-standardized tooling should have this setup in a standard `init` style command that makes it easy to get up and running, assuming that the basic SDK tooling is installed of course.
-To solve SDK's and other lower level tooling, you'll want to use Docker with Codespaces or other methods to ensure tooling setup is standardized and easy (Ansible, Docker, etc.)
+All projects requiring non-standardized tooling should have this setup in a standard `init` style command that makes it easy to get up and running, assuming that the basic SDK tooling is installed of course.
+To solve SDK's and other lower-level tooling, you'll want to use Docker with Codespaces or other methods to ensure tooling setup is standardized and easy (Ansible, Docker, etc.).

 ```yaml
 init: